7 Days Kilimanjaro Trekking – Lemosho Route

 Itinerary

-After breakfast, we continue on a steep ridge up to the adventurous Barranco Wall to the Karanga Valley and the junction, which connects, with the Mweka Trail.
-This is one of the most impressive days to see the power, agility, and strength of your crew zip over this wall with what appears such ease.
-Overnight at Karanga Camp.
+Following breakfast, we proceed along a steep ridge towards the thrilling Barranco Wall, then onto the Karanga Valley and the junction linking to the Mweka Trail.
+This day showcases the remarkable power, agility, and strength of your crew as they navigate the wall seemingly effortlessly.
+We'll spend the night at Karanga Camp.

 Elevation: 4034m/13,253ft to 4662m/15,295ft